FAQs: Water Charges in Tenancies

 Q: Is it law that the owner must provide a certificate from a plumber stating the premises is water efficient?

 A: No, it’s not law.
 However, having this evidence is best practice to help minimise disputes.
 If the tenant disputes paying for water usage on the basis the property doesn’t meet the water efficiency requirements, the onus is on the lessor to provide evidence that it does.
-This evidence could include receipts for the plumbing fixtures installed in the property, although a plumber’s certificate stating the property meets the water efficiency requirements is the most ideal piece of evidence if the disputes escalates to QCAT.
+This evidence could include receipts for the plumbing fixtures installed in the property, although a plumber’s certificate stating the property meets the water efficiency requirements is the most ideal piece of evidence if the dispute escalates to QCAT.
 Our recommendation is to provide a copy of the compliance certificate with the Form 1a Entry Condition Report.

 Q: Should the owner have a new compliance certificate completed for each new tenancy?